Unai Emery: Paris Saint-Germain

 On 28 June 2016, Emery signed a two-year deal, with the option of a third, to succeed Laurent Blanc at French quadruple-holders Paris Saint-Germain.
 In his first competitive match in charge, on 6 August, his side beat Lyon 4–1 in Austria to lift the Trophée des Champions.

+Emery picked up his second honour with les Rouge-et-Bleu on 1 April 2017 with a 4–1 win over title rivals Monaco in the final of the Coupe de la Ligue.
 Emery led PSG to second place in their group of the Champions League, behind Arsenal.
 In the first knockout round they defeated Barcelona 4–0 at the Parc des Princes, only to historically lose 6–1 in Spain and subsequently be eliminated.

 In the next Champions League season, PSG finished top of their group, in which Emery led them to a 3–0 win over Bayern Munich in the second match.
 However, they were knocked out in the round of 16, as they lost both legs by the eventual winner Real Madrid.

-On 1 April, he picked up his second honour with les Rouge-et-Bleu with a 4–1 win over title rivals Monaco in the final of the Coupe de la Ligue.
+Domestically, the team won a quadruple of all four domestic honours: Trophée des Champions, Coupe de la Ligue, Coupe de France and Ligue 1.
 On 28 April 2018, Emery announced his decision to leave the Parisian club at the end of the season with a year left on his contract.
 He was replaced by German coach Thomas Tuchel at PSG following the conclusion of the 2017–18 season.